NoahSabb/Family_Fued/BUILD-NOTES.md

 audience board stayed blank during answer collection; now, like the real show, each recorded answer's TEXT appears on the TV board immediately (with the reveal whoosh) and only the POINTS wait for the Big Reveal step.

+## Fix — Fast Money cover/recap (post-playtest #2)

+Added show-accurate covering: switching to Player 2 automatically covers Player 1's answers on the TV board, and "Cover Player 1's answers" buttons (in both the entry and Big Reveal stages) let the host cover/re-reveal at will.
+In the Big Reveal grid, "Reveal answer" uncovers an answer (whoosh) and "Reveal points" scores it, one at a time.
+"Go to the Big Reveal" is now always visible during Fast Money so the points step can't be missed.